 There is evidence emerging that the initial lockdown phase is working to reduce R below 1

 In New Zealand, the daily number of new cases appears to have stopped increasing in the past week, as shown in the chart below.
-Further evidence is required to confirm the new rate of infection under lockdown.
+We need further evidence to confirm the new rate of infection under lockdown.
 At the time of writing, the lockdown appears to be working and the health care system is not overwhelmed.
 This could change at any time however and in two weeks we will know with more certainty.

 There is evidence of suppression measures working in Korea, China, and Taiwan.
 Analysis of infection rates in Hubei province, China, suggests that R fell to 0.32 during the height of local suppression efforts[3] (though there is some doubt on the reliability of Chinese data[4]).
 This had led to a substantial reduction in the actual number of people infected in Hubei.
 This level of effectiveness would be enough to halt the growth of the virus in the population with a significant margin of error.